DonP1r3lly/Anti-Keylogger-Python/README.md

 - Improved Database
 - Includes API for online verification
 - Detection of active processes, files, and more verification tools
-- For now this version is ONLY available for business contacts only
+- For now this version is ONLY available for business contacts